Entrectinib (Rozlytrek™)

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafinil.
-Be sure to tell your healthcare provider about all medications and supplements you take.
+Tell your provider about all medications and supplements you take.

 Storage and Handling